Ddaniela13/LearningToDraw/README.md

     [--separate_encoders]

-### Reciever
+### Receiver

-The "reciever" consists of a backbone CNN which is used to convert visual inputs (both the images in the pool and the sketch) into a latent vector which is then transformed into a different latent representation by an MLP.
+The "receiver" consists of a backbone CNN which is used to convert visual inputs (both the images in the pool and the sketch) into a latent vector which is then transformed into a different latent representation by an MLP.
 These projected latent vectors are used for prediction and in the loss as described below.